Cell surface receptor: Enzyme-linked receptors

-As of 2009, there are 6 known types of enzyme-linked receptors: Receptor tyrosine kinases; Tyrosine kinase associated receptors; Receptor-like tyrosine phosphatases; Receptor serine/threonine kinases; Receptor guanylyl cyclases and histidine kinase associated receptors.
+As of 2009, there are sixknown types of enzyme-linked receptors: Receptor tyrosine kinases; Tyrosine kinase associated receptors; Receptor-like tyrosine phosphatases; Receptor serine/threonine kinases; Receptor guanylyl cyclases and histidine kinase associated receptors.
 Receptor tyrosine kinases have the largest population and widest application.
 The majority of these molecules are receptors for growth factors such as epidermal growth factor (EGF), platelet-derived growth factor (PDGF), fibroblast growth factor (FGF), hepatocyte growth factor (HGF), nerve growth factor (NGF) and hormones such as insulin.

 Most of these receptors will dimerize after binding with their ligands, in order to activate further signal transductions.
 For example, after the epidermal growth factor (EGF) receptor binds with its ligand EGF, the two receptors dimerize and then undergo phosphorylation of the tyrosine residues in the enzyme portion of each receptor molecule.
 This will activate the tyrosine kinase and catalyze further intracellular reactions.

 G protein-coupled receptors

 G protein-coupled receptors comprise a large protein family of transmembrane receptors.
 They are found only in eukaryotes.
 The ligands which bind and activate these receptors include: photosensitive compounds, odors, pheromones, hormones, and neurotransmitters.
 These vary in size from small molecules to peptides and large proteins.
 G protein-coupled receptors are involved in many diseases, and thus are the targets of many modern medicinal drugs.

 There are two principal signal transduction pathways involving the G-protein coupled receptors: the cAMP signaling pathway and the phosphatidylinositol signaling pathway.
 Both are mediated via G protein activation.
 The G-protein is a trimeric protein, with three subunits designated as α, β, and γ.
 In response to receptor activation, the α subunit releases bound guanosine diphosphate (GDP), which is displaced by guanosine triphosphate (GTP), thus activating the α subunit, which then dissociates from the β and γ subunits.
 The activated α subunit can further affect intracellular signaling proteins or target functional proteins directly.